Kiosk Design and Manufacturing

 Olea’s Mechanical Engineers transform the renderings into CAD files for production.
-We focus on manufacturing a kiosk that is easy to build, service and maintain; “Better kiosks through intelligent design” is only achieved when these criteria are met.
+We focus on manufacturing a kiosk that is easy to build, service and maintain; “Better kiosk machines through intelligent design” is only achieved when these criteria are met.

 Phase Five: Prototype

-After engineering is complete and you are ready to move forward to production, it’s always best to produce a prototype or a small controlled batch of kiosks for live testing.
-This allows the manufacturer, the intended end users and the customer to test the kiosk completely.
+After engineering is complete and you are ready to move forward to production, it’s always best to produce a prototype or a small controlled batch of kiosk machines for live testing.
+This allows the manufacturer, the intended end users and the customer to test the kiosk system completely.

 Phase Six: Production

 Generally, the ideal quantity for production after prototype should be 20 units or more.
-At this level with sheet metal, the setup fees for all of the CNC equipment required to build the kiosks, begin to have an economy of scale.
+At this level with sheet metal, the setup fees for all of the CNC equipment required to build the kiosk machines, begin to have an economy of scale.